Fieldy76/System-Monitor-App/annotated/README.md

 ### 🔍 Real-Time System Monitoring
 - **CPU Monitoring**: Track usage percentage, frequency, and temperature (Celsius/Fahrenheit)
 - **Memory Tracking**: Monitor RAM usage with total, used, and available statistics
+- **Disk Usage**:
-- **Disk Usage**: View usage statistics for all mounted partitions
+  - View usage statistics for all mounted partitions
+  - **Interactive Analysis**: Click on any partition to view a breakdown of the largest directories and file counts
+- **Disk I/O**:
-- **Disk I/O**: Track read/write operations and data transfer rates
+  - Track read/write operations and data transfer rates
+  - **Process Breakdown**: Click on Read/Write values to see which processes are generating the most I/O load
 - **Network Monitoring**:
   - Bandwidth usage and packet counts
   - Active connections with real-time traffic graph